hazlolabs/hazlolabs/content/pages/index.md

       altText: altText of the image
       caption: Caption of the image
       elementId: ''
-  - elementId: ''
-    colors: colors-f
-    backgroundSize: full
-    title: ARe YOU READY to take your startup from idea to revenuE & BEYOND?
-    subtitle: 'Hazlo Labs is the more than an investor... '
-    styles:
-      self:
-        height: auto
-        width: wide
-        margin:
-          - mt-0
-          - mb-0
-          - ml-0
-          - mr-0
-        padding:
-          - pt-36
-          - pb-48
-          - pl-4
-          - pr-4
-        alignItems: center
-        justifyContent: center
-        flexDirection: row-reverse
-      title:
-        textAlign: left
-      subtitle:
-        textAlign: left
-      text:
-        textAlign: left
-      actions:
-        justifyContent: flex-start
-    type: HeroSection
-    actions: []
-    text: |
-      We are your partner in the development and growth of your startup.
   - type: LabelsSection
     title: >-
       This pre revenue FinTech startup did some impressive figures with our